 GCSE Physical Education provides an academically challenging and vocationally relevant course for those who are considering careers related to sport and leisure in business, industry, community services, public administration and education.
 It also provides a good base for those seeking to eventually become qualified physical education teachers and for others hoping to embark on careers in leisure management, sports administration, health and fitness consultancy and community recreation

 ADDITIONAL INFORMATION

-If you require any more information about this course, please see Mr Wilson.
+If you require any more information about this course, please see Ms McGourty or Mr McGaharan.

 GCSE RELIGIOUS STUDIES